SpenceKonde/ATTinyCore/README.md

 #### This core includes part specific documentation - click the links above for your family of chips and READ IT
 The classic tinyAVR parts are a motley bunch - some of them are very mundane, with little to distinguish them other than the fact that they just work like you'd expect, while others are just bizarre.
 The part specific documentation covers most of the relevant topics that apply specifically to a given family of parts.

+#### Linux Package Manager versions should not be used
+The maintainers of the package managers (despite being largely clueless about embedded software) frequently modify the IDE supplied with the pacakge.
+Unfortunately this is done in ways that (because like I said, they are don't know what they're doing) which break the IDE.
+This breakage most often impacts third party hardware packages more severely (but not always).
+The Arduino IDE should always be installed from the tarball available from [http://arduino.cc](http://arduino.cc), never from a package manager.

 #### problems dynamically linking libusb-0.1 on linux
-These can occur if Arduino was installed through the Snap package manager.
-The Arduino IDE should always be installed from the tarball available from http://arduino.cc, never from a package manager.
+See above.
+This can occur if Arduino, or certain versions of Arduino, was installed through the Snap package manager.

 #### There are several problems encountered when using versions of Arduino older than 1.8.13
 That version has been out for over a year and a half.
 While we do not intentionally break things on older IDE versions, we also do not test on older versions.

-#### Windows store version sometimes experiences strange issues.
+#### Windows store version sometimes experiences strange issues
 The windows store issues are difficult to reproduce on other systems, and no reliable solutions to them are currently known.
 We recommend using the .zip package or standard installer version of the IDE, not the Windows Store version.

 #### Problems programming some parts for first time, especially ATtiny841/441
 These parts are less forgiving of the SCK clock rate being on the high edge of the spec.
 Arduino as ISP or USBTinyISP SLOW will program without issue.

-#### Counterfeit/mismarked "ATtiny85" with wrong signatures.
+#### Counterfeit/mismarked "ATtiny85" with wrong signatures
 Enable verbose upload output, and it will tell you what sig it actually saw. **0x1e9005** means you got scammed (all 0's or all F's is wiring problem, or bricked chip from choosing clock source that isn't present).
-Apparently one or more foreign sellers have been remarking the much cheaper ATtiny12 as an 85 and ripping people off on ebay/etc.
+Apparently one or more foreign sellers have been remarking the somewhat cheaper ATtiny13 as an 85 and ripping people off on ebay/etc. I am amazed that it is worth their effort.

 #### free(): invalid next size (normal) error
-This error is due to a bug in AVRdude ( https://savannah.nongnu.org/bugs/?48776 ) - and it's a spurious error, as when it is displayed, the programming operation has actually completed successfully (you can see for yourself by enabling verbose upload, and noting the successful write before this error is shown.
+This error is due to a bug in AVRdude ( [https://savannah.nongnu.org/bugs/?48776](https://savannah.nongnu.org/bugs/?48776) ) - and it's a spurious error, as when it is displayed, the programming operation has actually completed successfully (you can see for yourself by enabling verbose upload, and noting the successful write before this error is shown.
 It is unknown under what conditions this error appears, though it has been recorded on a USBTinyISP on Linux when bootloading an attiny88 with optiboot.

 #### When using analogRead(), use the A# constant to refer to the pin
 Previously (prior to 2.0.0) numbers were treated as analog channel numbers.
 Now they are treated as the digital pin number (the old behavior, when explained to people, generally got several incredulous clarifying questions, followed by something to the effect of "I consider that behavior to be incorrect", usually with some abbreviated profanity.
 Nobody liked the old behavior.